Skip to Main Content

 Giesey, a 2014 Michigan State University graduate, is a Project Manager for The Christman Company’s Historic Preservation Group.
 Ford Motor Company tapped the Christman/Brinker Joint Venture to restore the splendor of the 647,000-square-foot building following its purchase of the property in 2018.
 When Giesey was assigned to the project in 2018, he knew how important it would be to bring his grandmother to this spot.
 He was raised on her stories of growing up in Detroit’s Corktown neighborhood during the city’s golden age in the ’40s and ’50s.

 Celia saw the station at its best and now at its worst.
-As their tour ended, an emotional Celia turned to her grandson.
+When their tour ended, an emotional Celia turned to her grandson.

 “I can’t believe it’s gotten to this point,” she said.
 “How are they going to restore it?”